kxzazz/kz-board/README.md

 # KZBoard

-A Kanban board built with React and Tailwind CSS.
+A Kanban board built with React, TypeScript, TailwindCSS, and DND-Kit.

 ## Features